 Closed choke: When the choke is fully closed during the starting process, it restricts the airflow into the engine, creating a richer fuel mixture.
 This rich mixture provides the engine with the necessary fuel concentration for combustion during cold starts.

-However, running the generator with the choke fully closed for an extended period can lead to excessive fuel consumption.
+However, running the generator with the choke fully closed for an extended period of time can lead to excessive fuel consumption.
 The engine receives more fuel than required, which can result in inefficient combustion and higher fuel usage.

 Partially open choke: As the engine starts and begins to warm up, the choke is gradually opened or partially opened to allow more air into the engine.
 This adjustment balances the air-fuel mixture and helps optimize fuel consumption.

 Fully open choke: Once the engine has reached its operating temperature, the choke is fully open or disengaged.
-At this point, the air-fuel mixture is balanced providing the optimal fuel-to-air ratio for combustion.
+At this point, the air-fuel mixture is balanced, providing the optimal fuel-to-air ratio for combustion.

 Running the generator with the choke fully open ensures efficient fuel consumption, as the engine is receiving the required amount of air and fuel for smooth operation.